 A few weeks ago, I listened to a Tony Robbins video for the first time in my life.
 Just an hour.
-I was pleasantly surprised – some of the things he talked about were beyond goofy, like Q-Links, but underneath the excitement was some good advice.
+I was pleasantly surprised – some of the things he talked about were beyond goofy, like Q-Links, but underneath the hype was some good advice.

-The seminar I saw a video of was essentially a really expensive goal setting workshop.
+The seminar I saw a video of was essentially a really expensive goal-setting workshop.
 Why were people willing to spend thousands of dollars for something they could have gotten from a book?
 The energy and encouragement.

-Without those things, most goal setting advice is useless, intellectually understood but unimplemented.
+Without those things, most goal-setting advice is useless, intellectually understood but unimplemented.

 Goal setting is extremely effective, but because of its unnaturalness, appears boring and tedious.